-Fireside planning involves sitting down with a notebook, a seed catalogue, a few good gardening books, a gardening magazine or two, and, who knows, even maybe some recorded episodes of Gardeners World!
-For this is the time to plan your gardening for 2015.
+Fireside planning involves sitting down with a notebook, seed catalogue and a few good gardening books or magazines.
+Or the more technology savvy individual may prefer using an app on the iPad or a garden design software package, and who knows perhaps even some pre-recorded episodes of Gardeners World will provide inspiration!
+For this is the time to plan your gardening for the year ahead.

-The plan may be a schedule of the things that you intend to do, or which need doing.
-Or it could take the form of a ‘design’ – perhaps you want to plan a new flowerbed or border, and you need to decide exactly where to put the plants.
+The plan can be a schedule of things you intend to do, or which need doing.
+Or it could take the form of a ‘design’ – perhaps you want to plan a new flowerbed or border and you need to decide exactly where to put the plants.

 If you’re drawing out a design for a part of the garden, you’ll want to know where to put certain plants.
-For example, where should the lettuce and beetroot go (if it’s a kitchen garden or veg plot), or where should the tall sunflowers and hollyhocks go (towards the back of the border, so that they form a backdrop to the smaller plants in front)?
-Graph paper is best for drawing your new feature, as it will be to scale.
+For example, where should the lettuce and beetroot go (if it’s a kitchen garden or veg plot), or where should the tall sunflowers and hollyhocks be planted, (towards the back of the border, so that they form a backdrop to the smaller plants in front).
+If you decide not to go down the digital route then graph paper is best for drawing your new feature as it will be to scale.

-Anyone wanting a good, basic range of plants can do no better than to make a visit to their local garden centre, to get inspiration, and to find out which plants are most appropriate to their own situation – soil type, flowering period, height and width of plant, and so on.
-But sometimes you’ll want something just that little bit different – perhaps something more specialised, and this is where seed and plant catalogues come in to their own help.
+Anyone wanting a good basic range of plants should make a visit to their local garden centre for inspiration and to find out which plants are most appropriate to their own situation – soil type, flowering period, height and width of plant and so on.
+However, sometimes you may want something just that little bit different – perhaps something more specialised, and this is where seed and plant catalogues come in to their own for help.

-Now is a great time to go to the garden centre and buy compost.
-You will get the pick of the best because stocks will be high, and many garden centres offer half prices or other worthwhile compost-purchasing incentives during January and February.
+Now is a great time to pick up some compost from your local garden centre.
+You will get the pick of the best as stocks will be high, also many garden centres have half price offers or other worthwhile compost-purchasing incentives during January and February.
 Look out for the Westland and Gro-Sure brands to be sure of the best start for seed sowing and potting.